 - Antioxidants: Flavonoids, polyphenolic acids, and anthocyanins are the top organic nutrients and antioxidants present in roselle leaves.

 - Fiber: The leaves contain about 1.6g of fiber per 100g.

 - Proteins: Roselle leaves contain nearly 11 types of amino acids, which make it a good source of proteins.
 About 3.3 g of proteins is present in 100g leaves

 - Calories: Roselle leaves contain only 46 calories per 100g.

-Gongura Plant, Variations, Uses
+Gongura Plant, Variations and Uses

 The scientific name of Gongura is Hibiscus Sabdariffa.
 It belongs to the family of Hibiscus plant and usually grows in tropical climates.

 Some of the comon names of Hibiscus Sabdariffa are gongura, roselle, sour spinach, red sorrel, ambadi, ambada, Pulichchaikerai, Pulachakiri, and Mesta.

 All parts of Gongura Plant are used in Cooking and for Medicine